 Volunteer Program

-Volunteers at Cornell Plantations enjoy being part of a dynamic, growing organization whose primary mission is to educate audiences about the interrelationships among plants, people and the environment.
-There are many ways to be involved as a Plantations volunteer, such as leading tours for adults and youth, working in the gardens and greenhouse, serving as a natural areas steward, or helping out with special events.
+Volunteers at Cornell Botanic Gardens enjoy being part of a dynamic, growing organization whose primary mission is to educate audiences about the interrelationships among plants, people and the environment.
+There are many ways to be involved as a volunteer, such as leading tours for adults and youth, working in the gardens and greenhouse, serving as a natural areas steward, or helping out with special events.

 Current volunteers log in here.